E–pub/E–book [Fractions The First Half of The Fall Revolution] ¶ Ken MacLeod

-The last couple chapters is where the story culminates into a beautiful realization that you ll hold in your head for a while This book contains the first 2 novels in MacLeod s The Fall Revolution series The first one The Star Fraction is a near future cyberpunk ish story set in a balkanized version of the UK after WW III The second one The Stone Canal A Novel is partly set before the first novel and partly far in the futureThe Star Fraction reminded me of politically focused early William Gibson novel but not in a good way Despite having been written 10 reminded me of politically focused early William Gibson novel but not in a good way Despite having been written 10 after Neuromancer it somehow came across as dated probably at least in part because Gibson didn t know much about computers whereas MacLeod tried to drop in some then current computer terms and technologies which now seem dated The main character is Moh Kohn a security mercenary who accidentally obtains informationtechnology that could change the world Other characters are a scientist working on proscribed technology and a teenage kid escaping from a hyper religious enclave Expect lots of political arguments and glimpses at the hard life of a political splinter group interrupted by the occasional action scene I barely felt any connection with any of the characters and at several points almost stopped reading despite the fact that the future history MacLeod created is actually uite interestingThe Stone Canal A Novel alternates telling two stories the first one focusing on the life Jonathan Wilde showing glimpses of his life as a student in the 70 s 80 s and 90 s and the second one of his adventures on New Mars in the far future Once again expect a considerable amount of political discussions Fortunately Wilde is actually an interesting character making this second novel a enjoyable read Also reading his STORY THE FIRST BOOK IN puts the first book in and explains lot of the events that led up to the Fall Revolution leading me to think that it would actually make sense to read book 2 before book 1 However I thought the far future story set on New Mars was far less interesting and that the novel completely derailed towards the end I don t think I ll be reading the final two books in the series which are due to be re released by Tor as Divisions later this year Star Fractions is a politically In a balkanized future of dizzying possibilities mercenaries contend withuns as smart as they are nuclear deterrence is a commodity traded on the open market teenagers deal. .
+The Fall Fall Revolution series The first one The Star Fraction a near future cyberpunk ish story set in a balkanized version of the UK after WW III The second one The Stone Canal A Novel is partly set before the first novel and partly far in the futureThe Star Fraction reminded me of politically focused early William Gibson novel but not in a ood way Despite having been written 10 years after Neuromancer it somehow came across as dated probably at least in part because Gibson didn t know much about computers whereas MacLeod tried to drop in some then current computer terms and technologies which now seem dated The main character is Moh Kohn a security mercenary who accidentally obtains informationtechnology that could change the world Other characters are a scientist working on proscribed technology and a teenage kid escaping from a hyper religious enclave Expect lots of political arguments and limpses at the hard life of a political splinter roup interrupted by the occasional action scene I barely felt any connection with any of the characters and at several points almost stopped reading despite the fact that the future history MacLeod created is actually uite interestingThe Stone Canal A Novel alternates telling two stories the first one focusing on the life Jonathan Wilde showing Contingent Lives: Fertility, Time, and Aging in West Africa glimpses of his life as a student in the 70 s 80 s and 90 s and the second one of his adventures on New Mars in the far future Once again expect a considerable amount of political discussions Fortunately Wilde is actually an interesting character making this second novel a enjoyable read Also reading his story puts the first book in perspective and explains a lot of the events that led up to the Fall Revolution leading me to think that it would actually make sense to read book 2 before book 1 However I thought the far future story set on New Mars was far less interesting and that the novel completely derailed towards the end I don t think I ll be reading the final two books in the series which are due to be re released by Tor as Divisions later this year Star Fractions is a politically In a balkanized future of dizzying possibilities mercenaries contend withuns as smart as they are nuclear deterrence is a commodity traded on the open market teenagers deal. .